Is Pessimism Provably Efficient for Offline RL?: Proofs of Minimax Optimality

-with probability at least least $1-\xi$ with respect to $\PP_{\cD}$, where $c>0$ is an absolute constant.
-Here $\EE_{\pi^*}$ is taken with respect to the trajectory induced by the optimal policy $\pi^*$ under the MDP $\cM $, and $\Lambda_h$ is defined as in Equation \eqref{eq:w18} with $\lambda=1$. \end{prop}
+with probability at least least $1-\xi$, which is taken with respect to $\PP_{\cD}$.
+Here $c>0$ is an absolute constant and $\Lambda_h$ is defined in Equation \eqref{eq:w18} with $\lambda=1$. $\EE_{\pi^*}$ is taken with respect to the trajectory induced by the optimal policy $\pi^*$ in the underlying MDP $\cM $. \end{prop}

-We remark that by choosing $\xi$-uncertainty quantifiers designed specifically for linear MDPs in $\mathfrak{M}$, Proposition \ref{prop:minimax_upper} establishes a tighter upper bound compared to that in Theorem \ref{thm:regret_upper_linear}.
+We remark that based on the $\xi$-uncertainty quantifiers tailored for linear MDPs in $\mathfrak{M}$, Proposition \ref{prop:minimax_upper} establishes a tighter upper bound than that in Theorem \ref{thm:regret_upper_linear}.
 Specifically, Equation \eqref{eq:hard_instance_upper_final} shows that directly applying Theorem \ref{thm:regret_upper_linear} yields an $\tilde\cO( H ^2 A /\sqrt{n_{j^*} } ) $ suboptimality upper bound, where $\tilde \cO(\cdot )$ omits logarithmic terms and absolute constants.
 In contrast, as shown in Equation \eqref{eq:loc_upper1}, $\pess^*(\cD)$ achieves an improved $\tilde\cO( H /\sqrt{n_{j^*} } )$ suboptimality upper bound.
 Thus, neglecting logarithmic terms and absolute constants, although both being minimax optimal algorithms, $\pess^*(\cD)$ is superior over $\pess(\cD)$ given in Algorithm \ref{alg:pess_greedy} by a factor of $HA$, and $\pess^*(\cD)$ is minimax optimal up to a factor of $H$.

 \begin{proof}[Proof of Proposition \ref{prop:minimax_upper}] The proof consists of two steps.
-In the first step, we prove that $\{\Gamma_h^\xi \}_{h=1}^H$ given in Equation \eqref{eq:gamma_minimax} is are valid $\xi$-uncertainty quantifiers.
-In the second step, we apply Theorem \ref{thm:regret_upper_bound_general} and establish the final upper bound.
+In the first step, we prove that $\{\Gamma_h^\xi \}_{h=1}^H$ given in Equation \eqref{eq:gamma_minimax} are $\xi$-uncertainty quantifiers.
+In the second step, we apply Theorem \ref{thm:regret_upper_bound_general} and establish the upper bound.